pittisl/mPnP-LLM/README.md

 * Navigate to `nuqamini` folder and run `mini_lidar_dataset_creator.py` to generate range projection of the LiDAR point cloud.

 * Navigate to `nuqamini` folder and run `nuqamini_dataset_create.ipynb`.
-Four data split will be created in Arrow format in the directories:
+Four data splits will be created in Arrow format in the directories:
     ```
     day/train/
     day/validation/
     night_80dimgaussian7/train/
     night_80dimgaussian7/validation/
     ```

+We are preparing to release the processed datasets.

 ## Prepare encoders
 We use ViT-small for RGB camera views, which will be automatically downloaded when you run our training code.
 But we also need a pre-trained [RangeViT](https://github.com/valeoai/rangevit) to percieve the LiDAR inputs.
 Please download the pre-trained RangeViT [here](https://github.com/valeoai/rangevit/releases/download/v1/model_nuscenes_cs_init.pth) and put the downloaded model file under `model/`.